praekeltfoundation/ways-of-working/docs/tools.rst

 --------

 We use the `Git Flow`_ branching model as part of our development.
 It's a convenient way to manage your branches.
+You are not required to use Git Flow but you are required to follow naming conventions it sets with regard to branch-names and prefixes.

 Have a read through the `blog <http://nvie.com/posts/a-successful-git-branching-model/>`_ post describing the general idea and follow the installation instructions in the repository to install it for your development platform of choice.

-We may require our team to review your code before landing it in the develop branch.
+Unless you've explicitly been told otherwise, we require our team to review your code before landing it in the develop branch.
-In that case please provide pull requests for our review.
+Please provide pull requests for our review, the command line tool Hub_ is a convenient way of turning GitHub issues into pull-requests.

+The pull-request requirement still remains you are using Jira_ and you can still use Hub_ however your Jira_ ticket's status will not automatically change when the feature branch lands, you will need to update this yourself.

 Hub
 ---

 For projects with issues tracked in Github issues, We use Hub_ to interface with GitHub_'s API.
 Use it allows one to turn issues on GitHub into pull-requests.
-If that is done then once the pull-request ismerged into the main branch the issue is automatically closed.
+If that is done then once the pull-request is merged into the main branch the issue is automatically closed.

 Sentry